Zoe was a beautiful cat, obstinate and aloof, yet a softie sweetheart to those she knew well and loved.

 Part Maine Coon, Zoe had the raccoon tail, the fluffy fur, and a luxurious mane.
 She’d sit pretty, with her tail perfectly curled around her toes.

-Her brow was adorned with the tell-tale “M” of the tabby, and the stripes spilled across the white of her front legs; I always remarked how the pattern lined up perfectly, as though they had been painted.
+She had the tell-tale “M” of the tabby adorning her brow.
+The stripes spilled across the white of her front legs; I always remarked how the pattern lined up perfectly, as though they had been painted.

 I loved her fuzzy toes.
 She wasn’t much of a kneader, but we saw hints during her happiest moments.
 She had so much fur between her toes, making running across our hardwood floors entertaining.